kicaj29/angular-examples/README.md

       this.onTouchedCallback();
     };
 ```
-Good example is in MySuperControlComponent where we handle control with 2 inputs.
+Good example is in *MySuperControlComponent* where we handle control with 2 inputs.
 In reactive forms example
-we you can observe how change value *untouched* true/false in HeroDetailComponent view.
+we can observe how changes value *untouched* true/false in HeroDetailComponent view.

 ### My super control